tomcarver/caesium/README.md

 ## Getting Started

-Caesium is already stored as static content, but a basic runner that uses express to serve the content on a local port has been provided for convenience
+Caesium requires no pre-compilation, just serve the public/ directory over http.
+However, for convenience a basic express runner has been provided.
+Start it like so:

     npm install
     npm start    // Caesium is now accessible at http://localhost:3000/